 1) What happens if our wedding is affected by the Covid-19 pandemic?

 Should your wedding be postponed, there will be paperwork sent to you from Warwick House and you will need to contact the registrars or your Church directly to rearrange your ceremony date.
 The registrars can be contacted directly at email@example.com.
 The registrars will also be able to give further information regarding their policies or any changes to ceremonies.

 3) How will we accommodate social distancing at our wedding?

 Guidelines are changing rapidly, and we understand that sometimes they’re confusing or appear contradictory especially when compared to what is allowed in other settings.
 This is frustrating for us all, but will continue to work through to understand them, and relay what they mean to you in real terms and support you wherever we can.

-The current lower-than-usual capacity means that social distancing should be easier than initially thought.
+The current lower-than-usual capacity means that wedding social distancing should be easier than initially thought.
 We ask that when planning your wedding reception, you follow guidelines and seat your guests at tables in their ‘households’ or ‘bubbles’.
 Elsewhere, guests should follow general social distancing advice wherever possible.

 As further guidelines are published, this advice may change – we will continue to keep you up to date.

 4) How many guests can I have, and what is defined as a ‘wedding reception’?

 When weddings resume, our wedding guest restrictions will apply, we will be able to offer a ceremony and reception from 15 guests, including the couple.
 Registrars, photographers, videographers and venue staff are not included.

 The Government have recently defined a wedding reception as a sit down meal, meaning that we will serve food and drinks to guests, rather than any self-service style options.
-Unfortunately dance floors, bands and DJ will not be allowed under current guidelines.
-We have seen some lovely, imaginative alternative forms of entertainment in the evening to entertain guests.
+Unfortunately dance floors, bands and DJ will not be allowed under the latest wedding guidelines.
+We have seen some lovely, imaginative social distancing wedding reception ideas in the evening to entertain guests.

-5) When will the guidelines be updated, and when will the number of guests allowed change?
+5) When will wedding restrictions ease, and when will the number of guests allowed change?